SashaBaych/steam_scrape/README.md

 ## Major difficulties of the project:

 One of the major difficulties of the project was that Steam's pages are dynamic, which required the use of Selenium to "wait" for certain items to fully load on a page and further browser automation.
-For example some games are hidden behind age and gegraphic restrictions which needed to be bypassed using selenium.
+For example some games are hidden behind age and geographic restrictions which needed to be bypassed using selenium.
+This noticeably slows the scraper down.

 ## How it Works